What You Can Do To Reduce the Carbon Footprint of Your Website

-- Go for compute optimized instances for web services
+- Go for compute-optimized instances for web services

 - Choose storage optimized instances for database

-- Network and memory optimized instances for cache workloads like redis and memcached
+- Network and memory-optimized instances for cache workloads like redis and memcached

-Using bundled offerings like lightsail by AWS provides you with the ease of setup.
+Using bundled offerings like lightsail by AWS provides you with ease of setup.
 However, it usually optimizes for general use cases which might not suit you.
 For instance, Amazon Lightsail offers 8 core CPU, 7 TB transfer allowance, and 32 Gig Ram with 640 GB of storage.
 Your website may not need this much storage space or RAM, but you are still paying for it.

 Hence, rightsizing is important.
 Choose the machines that suit your workload or design a custom configuration.
 Google cloud offers this facility.

 Another option to reduce carbon footprint is to use spot instances for your unpredictable workloads.
-Spot instances are the servers that cloud providers offer but as an add-on service at an additional (yet nominal) price (upto 90% off).
+Spot instances are the servers that cloud providers offer but as an add-on service at an additional (yet nominal) price (up to 90% off).

 This is a great way to bring down costs along with carbon emissions without making a lot of changes to your architecture.

 Moving one step up the bottom-up approach ladder comes the network.
 Network is the medium through which the contents of a website get transferred to a customer’s computer.